-The mosaic of video helps to replace the memory consuming videos with still images that contain complete information with less bandwidth and small saving time as well as size.
-One of the best software to create such mosaics is iMovie platform as it consists of all easy to use tools.
+The mosaic of video helps to replace the memory-consuming videos with still images that contain complete information with less bandwidth and small, saving time as well as size.
+One of the best software to create such mosaics is the iMovie platform as it consists of all easy-to-use tools.
 In this article, we will show you how to add a mosaic effect or the censor effect to your video footage with iMovie.

-Part 1: How to add mosaic using iMovie alternative for Windows and Mac?
+Part 2: How to Add Mosaic Effect Using iMovie Alternative for Windows and Mac?

-So, if you are a Mac user, you can add a mosaic effect to your video easily with Filmora9.
+So, if you are a Mac user, you can add a mosaic effect to your video easily with Filmora.
 If you want to replace the face in the video, I recommend you try the Face-off effect under Utility, which will detect the face and replace it with the presets you selected automatically.
-Check to learn more details about Face Replacement in Video.
+Here are the detailed steps:

-After importing your video clips to the timeline, place the Playhead to the point that you want to add a mosaic effect.
+Step #1.
+After importing your video clips to the timeline, place the playhead to the point that you want to add a mosaic effect.

-Go to the Effect tab, scroll down to Utility category, and then drag the Mosaic effect to the track above the video.
+Step #2.
+Go to the Effect tab, scroll down to the Utility category, and then drag the Mosaic effect to the track above the video.

+Step #3.
 Adjust the duration of the mosaic effect by dragging the edge.
-Double click the mosaic effect in the timeline, and then you can change the mosaic type, intensity, and opacity accordingly.
+Double-click the mosaic effect in the timeline, and then you can change the mosaic type, intensity, and opacity accordingly.

 1. How to censor videos in iMovie?